WWOOF

 Once you arrive at the airport in Honduras, the time to clear through immigration and customs varies but typically between 20 minutes and 45 minutes.
 Don’t be surprised that they are going to scan your luggage just like they did when you checked in to your airport back home.
 They want to be sure you’re not bringing weapons etc. into the country.
 Occasionally they will want to open your bag and look and see what you have but it’s rarely if ever an issue.
 For example, occasionally a camera can look like a pistol and they will want to check it out.

-If you are busing in, we will provide you individual information of which bus to get.
+If you are busing in, we will provide you individual information of which bus to get depending where you’re coming from.

 Reminders